Fewer Americans view third Obama-Romney TV debate

-LOS ANGELES (Reuters) - The number of American TV viewers who watched the last debate between U.S. President Barack Obama and Republican challenger Mitt Romney fell sharply on a night when football and baseball competed with politics for eyeballs.
+LOS ANGELES, Oct 23 (Reuters) - The number of American TV viewers who watched the last debate between U.S. President Barack Obama and Republican challenger Mitt Romney fell sharply on a night when football and baseball competed with politics for eyeballs.

 Monday’s foreign policy debate was carried by 11 cable and broadcast networks.
 But Romney and Obama were competing against the Major League Baseball playoffs on Fox television - seen by 8.1 million - and ESPN’s Monday Night Football, which drew an audience of 10.7 million, Nielsen said.